BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 Grab the hidden *Burn Heal* and *Fairy Gem* in the starting area.

 Make your way onto the ice on the left side of the area, and loop your way all the way around to activate the Blue Crystal.
-Thankfully there aren't that many possible moves to make here.

-Back on the land, head to the right side of the area and grab the three *Glitter Balls* in the right side of the area, then activate the Red Crystal.
+Back on the land, head to the right side of the area and grab the three *Glitter Balls*, then activate the Red Crystal.

 Next, proceed through the red rock and ice bridge path that is now to your right.
 Push the nearby strength boulder down so it is out of the way, then return to the Red Crystal and activate it again.

 Down and left, a new path will be opened up.
-Climb down onto the ice and go up to activate another Blue Crystal.
+Climb down onto the ice, grab hidden *Ice Heal* at the bottom, then use the rightmost Rock Climb spot to go up and left to activate another Blue Crystal.
 Return to the left side of the room to grab the *Lucarionite* and fight another spirit.

 !battle(["Franz", :SPIRITM, 0], "Chess Board")

-With that, return to the previous room.
+With that, return to the 7-gem puzzle room.

 ### The Ruby Chamber

 Step on the panel towards the top and talk to Florinia.
 Heading down from here, a warp tile will appear.
-Take it to return to the hub room from earlier.
+Take it to return to the central gem room from earlier.

 We need to return to each of the four gem rooms we were in earlier.
 I will start with Ruby, in the top right corner.